VIC.GOV.AU | Policy and Advisory Library

 Program overview

-The Victorian School Building Authority (VSBA) Make-safe Program assists schools that have sustained damage through an incident or event, where that damage presents an immediate health and safety concern for students, staff and/or the community.
+The Victorian School Building Authorities (VSBA) Make-safe Program assists schools that have sustained damage through an incident or event that occurred within the boundaries of the school’s site, where that damage presents an immediate health and safety concern for students, staff and/or the community.

-These guidelines are also applicable to incidents of malicious activity, such as vandalism or break-ins.
+These guidelines are also applicable to severe incidents of malicious activity, such as vandalism or break-ins.

-The Make-safe Program is delivered via a contracted service provider, Programmed Facility Management, who provides professionals services under the program and oversees all phases of the process.
+The Make-safe Program is delivered via a contracted service provider, Programmed Facility Management (PFM), which provides professional services under the program and oversees all phases of the process.
+This includes liaising with schools to deliver the urgent make-safe and reinstatement work.

-• Schools impacted by bushfires can access assistance through the VSBA.
-As a first step in this process, the area should be isolated and contact made to the Make-safe service provider on 1300 133 468.
+• Schools impacted by bushfires can access assistance through the VSBA’s Make-safe Program.
+As a first step in this process, the unsafe area or hazard should be isolated and managed in accordance with the Managing and Reporting School Incidents (Including Emergencies) policy.
+Following this initial step, schools can call Make-safe on 1300 133 468.

 For any other questions about bushfire damage to school infrastructure, please contact vsba.response.program@education.vic.gov.au